 Black Mouth Curs shed moderately throughout the year but the shedding level increases before winter and summer.
 Generally, they need less grooming.
 Black Mouth Cur dogs are eager to please but they will easily get bored if the training sessions are too long.
 Short training sessions are best.

 Brushing once a week is fine.
 Many Black Mouth Curs do not need any professional grooming.
-But regular nail trimming and cleaning of their face and ears are important.
+But regular nail trimming with dog nail clippers and cleaning of their face and ears are important.

 The Black Mouth Cur is one of the healthiest dog breeds with fewer genetic problems.
 They do not usually suffer from common disorders.
 This may be because of the large genetic pool from which the breed originated.